-Nnaemeka, Obioma N., Associate Professor of French and Women's Studies (1991); B.A., University of Nigeria, 1972; M.A., University of Minnesota, 1977; Ph.D., 1989.

-Oukada, Larbi, Associate Professor of French (1984), Coordinator of Outreach and Collaborative Programs for Foreign Languages and Adjunct Assistant Professor of Education; B.A., University of Southwestern Louisiana, 1971; M.A., 1973; Ph.D., Louisiana State University, 1977.
+Nnaemeka, Obioma N., Associate Professor of French and Women's Studies (1991) and Adjunct Associate Professor of Afro-American Studies; B.A., University of Nigeria, 1972; M.A., University of Minnesota, 1977; Ph.D., 1989.
+Oukada, Larbi, Chairperson and Associate Professor of French (1984), Coordinator of Outreach and Collaborative Programs for Foreign Languages and Adjunct Associate Professor of Education; B.A., University of Southwestern Louisiana, 1971; M.A., 1973; Ph.D., Louisiana State University, 1977.